2023 Solar Incentives Guide for Hillview, KY - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-The phrase "solar incentives" includes a wide range of financial incentives put in place to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-You might be eligible for different kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Kentucky and others from the federal government.
-Types of solar incentives might include:
+Solar incentives mitigate the cost of installing solar panels on your home.
+These financial incentives are intended to encourage more Americans to switch to renewable energy.
+You may qualify for various kinds of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Kentucky government and others from the federal government.
+Categories of solar incentives include:

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of your solar system's cost.
+The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Hillview solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Hillview solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives